raspberrypilearning/from-me-to-you/en/step_7.md

 Mark the tasks you have completed:

 --- task ---
-Come up with original design ideas to create a project for someone specific
+Came up with original design ideas to create a project for someone specific
 --- /task ---

 --- task ---